jxnblk/mdx-deck/docs/components.md

 </ul>
 ```

-Internally, the `<Appear />` component uses the `useSteps` hook, which can be used to build custom components with similar behavior.
+Internally, the `Appear` component uses the `useSteps` hook, which can be used to build custom components with similar behavior.

 ## Notes

-Speaker notes that only show in presenter mode can be added to any slide with the Notes component.
+Speaker notes that only show in presenter mode can be added to any slide with the `Notes` component.

 ```mdx
 import { Notes } from 'mdx-deck'